OH-Blog Logo

 How to Set Up Your Kitchen for Success

-Try taking a look at your kitchen.
+First, take a look at your kitchen.
 Is it organized?
 Does it motivate you to stay in and cook more often?
-Research has consistently shown us that cooking at home improves the quality of our diets by steering us away from carbohydrates, sugar and fat.
-But how do you even know where to begin when it comes to making this lifestyle change?
+Research has consistently shown that cooking at home improves the quality of our diets by steering us away from excessive carbohydrates, sugar and fat while helping us consume better portion sizes and more fiber.

-Jenny Pitcher, a certified health and wellness coach and registered dietitian nutritionist at OhioHealth, offers some advice on how to stock a healthy kitchen in a way that empowers you to tackle your goals and start making healthy, at-home dinners once and for all.
+Wellness consultant, Maddie Bidwell, RD, LD, offers some advice on how to stock a healthy kitchen in a way that empowers you to tackle your goals and take positive steps today towards better health through at-home dinners.
+The secret?
 It all starts with knowing what to buy and how to organize it.

 Kitchen tools and utensils in container on counter

 When it comes to shopping for kitchen tools, you don’t always need the flashiest new appliance or wackiest gadget.
-Sticking to the basics will help you get the most bang for your buck and allow you to save up for some of the fancier tools later.
+Invest in the basics and become comfortable with these tools for a less-overwhelming cooking experience.
+Sticking to the basics will also help you get the most bang for your buck and allow you to save up for some of the fancier tools later.

 • Multi-purpose stockpot